Camping with us!

 • Tent Shade: Your tent is no match for the Playa sun, but under our massive shade structure you should be able to happily snooze until, like, 9.

-• Greywater disposal: We have a 250-gallon greywater container in the back of camp.
+• Greywater disposal: We have a greywater container in the back of camp.
 Use it to dispose of toothpaste, wash water, kitchen liquids, and warm beer water.
 No bodily fluids!
-Sometimes it feels like a wimp move, but not having to carry gallons of gross toothpaste water home is a relief.

 Want to camp with us?
 Get in Touch.